KingS-De-Analyst/Retail-Transaction-Analysis/README.md

 - **SQL :** The backbone of my analysis, allowing me to query the databse and unearth critical insights.
 - **PostgresSQL :** The chosen database management system, ideal for handling the retail transactions data.
 - **pgAdmin & Visual Studio Code :** My go-to for database management and query execution and analysis.
-- **Tableau :** I made use of Tableau for the visualizations of this project, so as to give
+- **Tableau :** This project leverages **Tableau** to visualize key insights derived from the **Online Retail Transactions Dataset**, showcasing advanced data analytics and visualization skills.
+The dashboard and other images are designed to provide actionable insights for stakeholdeers, focusing on business-critical questions such as product perfomance, customer demographics, geographic trends and feedback analysis.
-- **Git & Github :** Essential for version control and collaboration and project tracking.
+- **Git & Github :** Essential for version control and collaboration, and project tracking.
 ## The Analysis
 Each query for this project is aimed at investigating specific aspects of the retail transactions.
 Here is how I approached each question: